 Provinces were also like local governments because their independence was limited.

-Section 71 of the Constitution Act 1852 provided for the establishment of native districts within which Māori law, customs and usages should be observed.
-This was never acted on.
+Section 71 of the New Zealand Constitution Act 1852 provided for the establishment of native districts within which Māori law, customs and usages should be observed.
+This provision was never acted on.

 Hawke’s Bay, Marlborough and Southland provinces were set up between 1858 and 1861.

 Provinces that had land to sell, buyers for it, and a buoyant import trade (which generated customs revenue) did well.
 Enterprising superintendents, such as Isaac Featherston in Wellington, William Moorhouse in Canterbury, James Menzies in Southland and James Macandrew in Otago, built on such strengths or sought to create them.
-In the early 1860s a number of provinces took out large loans for immigration and public works – up to £500,000 in the cases of Canterbury and Otago – even though they were uncertain of their ability to service them.
+In the early 1860s a number of provinces took out large loans for immigration and public works – up to £500,000 (equivalent to more than $70 million in 2023) in the cases of Canterbury and Otago – even though they were uncertain of their ability to service them.

 In the aftermath of the first Taranaki war (1860–61) between the Crown and Māori, Governor Grey formulated ‘new institutions’, including districts, in an effort to reconcile Māori to the colonial state.
-Districts were to be divided into ‘hundreds’ (in England a ‘hundred’ was the name for the subdivision of a county).
+Districts were to be divided into ‘hundreds’ (in England a ‘hundred’ was a subdivision of a county).
 Civil commissioners would work with chiefs, and magistrates with wardens and karere (messengers).
-The outbreak of war in 1863 put an end to these plans.
+The outbreak of the Waikato war in 1863 put an end to these plans.

-In the second half of 1863 British and colonial forces invaded Waikato.
-The colony borrowed £3 million to pay for the war.
-In late 1864 and early 1865 lands in Waikato, Taranaki and elsewhere were confiscated from their Māori owners.
+In July 1863, British and colonial forces invaded Waikato.
+The colony borrowed £3 million (equivalent to more than $420 million in 2023) to pay for the war.
+In late 1864 and early 1865 land in Waikato, Taranaki and elsewhere was confiscated from its Māori owners.
 The government hoped the sale of these lands would pay for the loan.

 Otago had become wealthy on account of revenue from the gold finds in the province since 1861 and the commerce that had resulted from them.
 It wanted to prevent its wealth being used to pay for the northern troubles.
-One idea was that all revenue should in the first instance be provincial, with grants made to a central government.
-The general assembly did not agree.
+One idea was that all revenue should in the first instance be provincial, with grants made to the central government.
+The General Assembly did not agree.

 The government led by Frederick Weld shifted the capital from Auckland to Wellington in 1865.
-Aucklanders felt the interests of their province, in which most of the fighting had taken place, would be overlooked, especially since British forces had withdrawn.
+Aucklanders felt the interests of their province, in which much of the fighting had taken place, would be overlooked, especially once British forces were withdrawn.
 Auckland also thought it might be left to the mercy of Māori, or lose control of the confiscated land; it demanded separation.
 ‘What Otago had demanded in her prosperity,’ said the Nelson Examiner in a comment two years later, ‘Auckland was demanding in her adversity.’1

-West Canterbury, where there was a gold rush in 1865, became the county of Westland in 1868 – it controlled its own finance for public works but did not have provincial institutions.
+West Canterbury, where there was a gold rush in 1865, became the county of Westland in 1868 – it controlled its own finances for public works but had no provincial institutions.

 Road boards for settled country areas were established in all provinces except Hawke’s Bay.
 The system was most developed in Otago.
-From 1868, 40% of Otago’s land revenue was paid into a road endowment fund, half of which was then paid to roads boards.
+From 1868, 40% of Otago’s land revenue was paid into a road endowment fund, with half then paid to road boards.

 The Post Office Act 1858 had created a uniform postal system throughout the colony.
 By 1863 Auckland, Wellington, Lyttelton and Port Chalmers had a mail service every five days, and Bluff, Picton, Nelson, New Plymouth and Napier every 10 days.

-The establishment of the capital at a central location in 1865 made the colonial government more accessible for most parts of New Zealand.
+The establishment of the capital at a central location in 1865 made the colonial government more accessible from most parts of New Zealand.

 Time was standardised throughout the country in 1868, a product in part of the advent of the telegraph, which linked Wellington and the South Island centres by 1866 (and Auckland by 1872).

-In setting up the county of Westland, the general assembly also gained the right to abolish or alter any province at any time.
+In setting up the county of Westland, the General Assembly gave itself the right to abolish or alter any province at any time.